Obtaining a RingCX access token without a RingEX Login

 A method to try is to retrieve the accounts this user has access to.
 The main account is the top level account and is considered a container for the sub-accounts that most operations are performed on.

-GET https://engage.ringcentral.com/voice/api/v1/admin/accounts
+GET https://ringcx.ringcentral.com/voice/api/v1/admin/accounts

 Authorization: Bearer <accessToken>